A Spectral Element Enrichment Wall-Model: Numerical Results

 Comparing the enriched wall-model to the shear stress model and standard SEM demonstrates its strengths as well as some areas where it can be improved.
 The enrichment method shows significant improvement over the standard SEM in capturing the large gradients in the turbulent boundary layer and improves both the mean velocity profile as well as the rms quantities.
 Compared to the shear stress wall-model, the enrichment method shows better accuracy in capturing of the mean velocity profile in all regions.
 Even for the more resolved cases, the shear stress model only captures the log-layer profile and not the near wall region because of the slip at the wall.
 In the most under-resolved cases, the enrichment wall-model yields better agreement with the rms data than the shear stress model.
 However, in relatively more resolved cases, the enrichment method under-predicts the rms quantities.
 Hence, the enrichment wall-model shows improved prediction of the mean velocity, especially in very under-resolved situations, but there is scope for further improvement in capturing the rms quantities of interest which will be pursued in future work.
-In addition, the extension of the ENWM framework to non-equilibrium boundary layer flows will also be addressed in the future.
+In future work, we will assess the performance of the enrichment wall-model when various subgrid-scale turbulence modeling approaches are also included in the Nek5000 LES framework \cite{mukha2024wall}.
+In addition, the extension of the ENWM framework to non-equilibrium boundary layer flows will also be addressed in our future work.